msolli/proletarian/README.md

 ### Job Handler

-The _job handler_ is the function that the Proletarian queue worker invokes when a job is pulled off the queue.
+The _job handler_ is the function that the Proletarian queue worker invokes when it pulls a job off the queue.
 You implement this function and pass it to `worker/create-queue-worker` when setting up the Queue Worker.

 The function is invoked with two arguments: